aboisvert/topfew-nim/README.md

 Here are sample results (as of January '22) from my laptop.

 In both current implementations, the performance story is mixed.
 Performance is measured on a 486MB file (`access.log.xlarge`).
+This file may be downloaded from https://alphagame.dev/ by adding `access.log.xlarge.gz` to the URL.

 ### single-threaded
 | Command | Mean [ms] | Min [ms] | Max [ms] | Relative |